-"When you were about leaving Atlanta for the Atlantic, I was anxious, if not fearful; but feeling that you were the better judge, and remembering that 'nothing risked, nothing gained,'I did not interfere.
+"When you were about leaving Atlanta for the Atlantic, I was anxious, if not fearful; but feeling that you were the better judge, and remembering that 'nothing risked, nothing gained,' I did not interfere.
 Now, the undertaking being a success, the honor is all yours; for I believe none of us went further than to acquiesce.

 "And taking the work of General Thomas into the count, as it should be taken, it is indeed a great success.
-Not only does it afford the obvious and immediate military advantages; but in showing to the world that your army could be divided, putting the stronger part to an important new service, and yet leaving enough to vanquish the old opposing force of the whole,-Hood's army, "I suppose it will be safe if I leave General Grant and yourself to decide.
+Not only does it afford the obvious and immediate military advantages; but in showing to the world that your army could be divided, putting the stronger part to an important new service, and yet leaving enough to vanquish the old opposing force of the whole,-Hood's army, -it brings those who sat in darkness to see a great light.
+But what next?

+"I suppose it will be safe if I leave General Grant and yourself to decide.